 - Evaluating Settlement vs. Litigation.
 Awareness of the cap limits and procedural updates allows you to make informed decisions about whether to accept settlement offers or pursue litigation in court.

 - Understanding the Broader Context.
-Knowledge of how caps and disclosure rules interact with jury expectations can help patients anticipate potential outcomes and approach negotiations confidently.
+Knowledge of how caps interact with jury expectations can help patients anticipate potential outcomes and approach negotiations confidently.

 Medical malpractice claims are complex, and navigating Colorado’s new 2026 damage caps can feel overwhelming without guidance.
 Being informed and prepared ensures that your case is positioned for the best possible outcome.